The Skilled Migrant visa

 Skilled Independent visa

-Stated that your job is listed in the so-called ‘Medium and Long-term Strategic Skills List’ and that you satisfy the requirements mentioned below, you might be eligible for a visa in this subclass.
-This occupation list includes jobs wherein a shortage is identified within the Australian labour market.
-This visa allows you to live and work in Australia permanently.
-Besides, you are not tied to a specified area (State/Territory) or to an employer.
+If your occupation is on the ‘Medium and Long-term Strategic Skills List’ and you meet the requirements outlined below, you may be eligible for a visa in this subclass.
+This list features occupations in high demand within the Australian labor market.
+This visa grants you the opportunity to live and work permanently in Australia, with the added flexibility of not being restricted to a specific State, Territory, or employer.

 Skilled Nominated visa

-Secondly, this visa applies to people who have a job on the ‘Short-term Skilled Occupation List’.
-This includes occupations wherein a shortage is identified in specific regions.
-In this case, a state nomination is mandatory.
+Additionally, this visa is available to those with a job on the ‘Short-term Skilled Occupation List,’ which includes occupations in high demand in specific regions.
+In this case, state nomination is required.

-Each Australian state works with its own occupation list with jobs they are willing to sponsor for a visa and handles their own requirements for state nomination.
+Each Australian state has its own occupation list, with jobs they are willing to sponsor for a visa, and they set and manage their own criteria for state nomination.

-Do you wish for more information about your visa options for Australia?
-Contact our visa specialists for a free eligibility assessment.
+Would you like to learn more about your visa options for Australia?
+Reach out to our visa specialists for a free eligibility assessment and expert guidance.